Jennie-Eardley/event-survey-analysis/README.md

 # Project Outline

-The project brief highlighted a number of areas that they wanted insight into:
+The project brief highlighted a number of areas that the organisers of the event wanted insight into:

 - Where attendees were travelling from
 - How they travelled to the event (they are particularly interested in reducing single occupancy car use)